Kensington (Vic.)

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Kensington (Vic.)'s approval levels have been slightly above the yearly average of 78, showing modest growth in recent years.
+Looking at development activity over the past five years, Kensington (Vic.)'s approval levels have been significantly above the yearly average of 234, indicating strong recent growth in development activity.

 How many dwellings will be needed to accommodate future population growth?